rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

     return c
 }

-// The only accept the required options as params func NewConfig(foo, bar string) *config {
+// This only accepts the required options as params func NewConfig(foo, bar string) *config {
     // First fill in the options with default values return &config{foo, bar, 10, 100}